klarich/glycan-heatmap/README.md

 Things to do:
 - Fill out this readme =)
 - Tests
-- Streamlit app?
+- Turn this into a streamlit app?
-- refactor some of the updated glycowork functions that are messy
+- Refactor some of the updated glycowork functions that are messy
 - Add ability to specify alternative protein name in the input csv 'proteins' file